801 23rd Avenue South

 - Strong computer literacy skills, including proficiency with donor database software (experience with Salesforce a plus), as well as in Microsoft Word, Publisher, Excel, and PowerPoint.

 School’s Out Washington is an Equal Opportunity Employer.
 School’s Out Washington has a commitment to addressing racism, sexism, heterosexism and other discriminatory practices and a commitment to working toward racial equity through undoing institutional and structural racism.
 Women, People of Color, people living with disabilities, and LGBTQ individuals are encouraged to apply.

 This is a full-time exempt position reporting to the CEO.
 SOWA offers a generous benefits plan including ample paid time off, medical, dental and vision insurance, and a 403b retirement savings plan matched by the organization after their second year of employment.

 Minimum Education Required

 How To Apply

-(Applications will continue to be accepted after the best consideration date.
-However, preferential consideration is given to those applications submitted by the best consideration date.
-The announcement will remain posted until the position is filled.)
+Applications received by 10:00 AM on Monday, November 26th, 2018 will receive full consideration.
+Applications will continue to be accepted after the best consideration date.
+However, preferential consideration is given to those resumes submitted by the best consideration date.
+The announcement will remain posted until the position is filled.